Mansib-eng/MNS-Virtual-Box/README.md

 - **Access VM console** via VNC viewer
 - **Manage OS images (ISOs)** for new VM installation
 - **Access everything** from a clean professional browser-based dashboard

-The application was built using **AI-assisted development** (Claude by Anthropic) for code generation, in line with the project brief allowing LLM usage.

-> **Submission note:** The submitted source ZIP should contain only source files, templates, `requirements.txt`, and `README.md`.
-Runtime-generated files such as `venv/`, `__pycache__/`, `disks/*.qcow2`, and large ISO/IMG files should not be submitted; they are created or downloaded during setup.

 ---